Turning Water into Progress

 Weave through the rolling green hills of Uganda’s countryside, past lines of banana trees, clusters of coffee plants, and a few cattle wandering alongside a narrow dirt path, and you’ll find Aisha Lubega at her local water point, turning water into progress for her entire community.

 With her vibrant passion and warm heart, it’s no surprise Aisha has emerged as a respected leader committed to the health of her neighbors and her family.
-She is driving progress in rural Kamwenge District, Uganda – and it started when the community just added water.
+This mother is driving progress in rural Kamwenge District, Uganda – and it started when the community just added water.

 "Some time back before this good water came, people used to have diarrhea all the time, malaria, and other sicknesses," says Aisha.
 "Today, everyone has safe water and nobody has diarrhea, and malaria is going down.
 It is all because of good water."